Why Intelligent Couples Keep Repeating the Same Argument

 Protection moves faster than reflection.

-A person may recognise the pattern.
 They may even hear themselves repeating it.

 But research (Benson, 2002; Ressler, 2010) shows that when a part of the brain called the amygdala becomes activated, emotional protection can override understanding.